Ideamaxwu/biggy/gamma_src/UseGuide.md

 * solve cannot read lifecycle mapping problem by editing pom.xml

 * explictly set maven compiler as 1.8 version in pom.xml if default is 1.5 without change

+* DO NOT run two examples at once, because the MongoDBDriver close connection each time